EricJ19/flight-path-optimizer/README.md

 ![Flight Path Map](/src/graphicalOutputDemo.png)

 ## About The Project
 For the project, we chose the OpenFlights Dataset to create a graph.
 Our objective was to calculate the sequence of routes to take in order to minimize the physical traveling distance between two airports.
-We completed this by implementing Dijkstra's algorithm.Another algorithm used is Breadth-First Search which allows us to figure out if we are able to travel between the two airports given.
+We completed this by implementing Dijkstra's algorithm.
+Another algorithm used is Breadth-First Search which allows us to figure out if we are able to travel between the two airports given.

 ## Dataset
 https://openflights.org/data.html